 The clocking speed of the processor is slightly higher than that of the Alienware, and even the AM501X.
-The processor has 4 instead of the 6 cores you find on some of the others on this list.
+The processor has four instead of the six cores you find on some of the others on this list.
 This, however, does not have too significant an effect on general performance.

 The areas where we found the computer wanting was primarily storage related.
 The lack of an SSD was a big surprise.
 Considering how important it is for games and apps to load in an instant, the non-inclusion of the SSD was a big downside.
 The storage capacity, in general, was a bit low.
 A 2TB hard disk could be better to store ample amount of games, movies, and music.

-A must mention is how great the customer service is.
+A must mention how excellent the customer service is.
 They can answer any queries and quickly arrange fixes for any issues.
 This is something that makes this rig a very safe buy.